 Please review the course schedule and course descriptions prior to the academic advising session.
 Course syllabi are available from the INTM department.
 The INTM course schedule is available at right or view IIT’s master course schedule.

 Essential Information for New Students

 Getting registered for classes is just one of many tasks that a new student must accomplish.
-To ensure INTM students have all the basics covered, please download THE NEW STUDENT INFORMATION PACKET.
+To ensure that you have all the basics covered, please download THE NEW STUDENT INFORMATION PACKET.

-This packet includes instructions for working in the myIIT Portal, the primary access point for all essential student systems including IIT email and Google Apps, Blackboard, Registration, Student Accounts, Student Records, IIT News, and more.
-Also included is information on waitlisting, payment options and deadlines, student health insurance and immunization requirements, on-campus parking, textbooks, the academic calendar, and more.
+This packet includes instructions for working in the myIIT Portal, the primary access point for all essential student systems including IIT email, Google Apps, Blackboard, Registration, Student Accounts, Student Records, IIT News, and more.
+You will also find information on waitlisting, payment options and deadlines, student health insurance and immunization requirements, on-campus parking, textbooks, and the academic calendar.

 Access to university resources is available through the IIT QUICK LINKS MENU

 All new students are expected to attend a SOAR (Student Advisement and Registration) program to learn more about student resources and important administrative procedures at IIT.
 As you make plans for your arrival on campus, please review the ORIENTATION SCHEDULE to identify important dates of attendance.

 - International and full-time, on-campus students should plan to attend the full two-day schedule of informational sessions – and note the mandatory sessions.